portotype/decodeportugal.com/README.md

 This is a short guide on opening and running companies in Portugal.

 Main things to keep in mind:

+- Opening for business
+    - ✔️ Process (11 steps)
-- ✔️ Power of Representation and Power of Attorney.
+    - ✔️ Identification of parties
-- Timings
-- Incorporation
-    - ✔️ Company types
+    - ✔️ Registering a company
-    - ✔️ Pacto Social
+    - ✔️ Name an official accountant
-    - Parassocial SHA
-    - ✔️ Name
+    - ✔️ File company details on Beneficiary Register (RCBE).
-    - ✔️ CAE
+    - ✔️ Open a local Bank account.
-    - Registo Beneficiario (RCBE)
-    - Certidão do Registo Comercial
-    - as a foreigner, get a NIF
-    - can foreigners be investors, do they need a visa?
-    - if your company is registering a child, also get a NIF.
-    - Livro de Atas
-    - TOC and ROC
+    - Register as open for business in the Tax Office ("Autoridade Tributária").
+    - Register as open for business in the Social Security ("Segurança Social").
+    - File the remuneration status of the General Manager.
+    - Sign a Shareholders agreement ("Parassocial").
+This is optional, but most likely you will want to sign one with your investors and co-founders.
+    - Buy a ledger for the company decisions.
+    - Buy an official stamp for the company.
-    - Carimbo
+- Operation
-    - Alterações ao pacto (nome, etc)
     - Accounting
         - Accounts submissions and Yearly accounts submission
         - TOC and ROC
         - SAFT
+    - Contracts
+        - Certidão Permanente.
+        -
     - ✔️ Banking
 - Contracts and Work
     - types
     - vacations